-Following a thorough medical history, your surgeon will explain the kind of anesthesia required, your preparation and post-surgery expectations and recovery.
+Following a thorough medical history, your surgeon will explain the kind of anesthesia required, your preparation, and post-surgery expectations and recovery.

-Typically, your surgeon will suggest a general anesthesia for young patients and a local anesthetic combined with mild sedative for older children and adults.
+Typically, your surgeon will suggest general anesthesia for young patients and a local anesthetic combined with a mild sedative for older children and adults.

 Are You A Candidate for Otoplasty?

 Before undergoing any procedure, candidates must be in good health and must have stopped smoking at least two weeks prior to the procedure.
 As well, patients should always be realistic about the results of an otoplasty.
-Any adult who feels their ears are misshaped, too large, disproportioned or protrude too much, can consider getting an otoplasty.
-During consultation, surgeons will take pictures and measurements of the patient’s ears to ensure precision.
+Any adult who feels their ears are misshaped, too large, disproportioned, or protrude too much, can consider getting an otoplasty.
+During the consultation, surgeons will take pictures and measurements of the patient’s ears to ensure precision.
 Patients will also be given the chance to view before and after pictures of previous patients who have undergone otoplasty surgery.

 About the Procedure

-There is usually very little pain involved in an otoplasty surgery and pain medications are administered to patients after the procedure.
+There is usually very little pain involved in otoplasty surgery, and pain medications are administered to patients after the procedure.
 A large dressing is then wrapped around the head to prevent the ears from shifting and to apply pressure on the ears to reduce bleeding.
-The entire procedure lasts between one to two hours.
+The entire procedure lasts around two hours.
 A thin scar will appear in the crease between the ear and skull, which is almost invisible.
 Patients will be allowed to go home on the same day of the procedure.

-The dressing will be removed the following day and a new bandage will be given.
+The dressing will be removed the following day, and a new bandage will be applied.
 This new bandage should be worn for a week to keep the ears in their new position and shape because the stitches behind the ear will be very delicate for some time.
 This bandage will need to be kept dry until it is removed, so wearing a shower cap during showers and baths would be best.
-Further, a headband will be given for patients to wear while they sleep for three months.
+Further, a headband will be given to patients to wear while they sleep for three months.
 This headband is also used to protect the ears.
 Surgeons will give patients detailed instructions on all post-operative care during consultation and after the procedure.

 Possible Risks and Complications

 If any of these abnormalities occur, patients are urged to notify their surgeons and go to the hospital immediately.
 It is very crucial that patients be honest with surgeons about any medical conditions prior to surgery and carefully follow instructions on post-operative care.
 Nevertheless, under the hands of a skilled and caring surgeon, these risks and complications can be avoided.

 Otoplasty For Children

-There is no additional risk to children undergoing otoplasty compared to adults.
+There is no additional risk for children undergoing otoplasty compared to adults.
 It might even be best to have an otoplasty done as a child because the cartilage in the ear is much more flexible at a younger age, making it much easier to shape.
 After an otoplasty, children will need to avoid direct contact sports for at least six weeks.
 More on the specific differences and instructions for post-operative care in younger patients can be discussed during a consultation.